CLICK HERE FOR LIVE VIDEO, LIVE COVERAGE (http://bit.ly/bpouEn )

 "Police were in a standoff with the vehicle just down the hill," Ramirez said.
 They ordered one suspect out and commanded him to strip down completely naked before putting him in a patrol car, which did not leave the scene.

-The man was later released
+The man was later released and is not a suspect in the case.

 But while the man was being held, FBI agents approached the squad car, and police ordered the man back out of the car.
 FBI agents questioned him -- still fully undressed -- on the sidewalk.

-In an early phase of the lock down, a man could be seen lying face down on the street with his hands outstretched in front of him and his legs crossed.
+In an early phase of the lockdown, a man could be seen lying face down on the street with his hands outstretched in front of him and his legs crossed.
 It is unclear whether this was the man who was arrested and ordered to undress.

 CNN's Terence Burke, Dave Alsup, Carma Hassan, Jake Tapper, Drew Griffin, Steve Almasy and Chandler Friedman contributed to this report.